 Address: Rifflet, 97126, Guadeloupe

-This is the biggest downside of visiting this beach.
-The number of parking spots are limited.
+This is the biggest downside of visiting this beach, but it really isn’t as bad as you think.
+The number of parking spots in the lots directly on the beach are limited.
 That being said, even if the spots are full you can find a space a little bit up the road and walk down.

 What you can Expect at Plage de la Perle beach